k-ganda/demo_HealthCost_InsightPro/README.md

          # npm start

    This command will start the application, ensuring the server and the database are connected.
-And by default, the application will be accessible at ' '(http://127.0.0.1:5501/frontend/index.html)' in your web browser.
+You can access it at http://127.0.0.1:5501/frontend/index.html in your web browser.

-7. **Navigate to the homepage**
+## Exploring the Application:

+1. **Homepage**:
    Find the file index.html, right-click it, and open it with the live server.
 You should find the interface for the home page.

+   Alternatively, You can access the deployed version at https://k-ganda.github.io/frontend/#home (live website for both frontend and backend).
+   This which contains the live website of both the frontend and backend of it.

-8. **Sign up/ Log in**
+2. **Sign up/ Log in**
    On the top right-hand side of the website, click on login, and it will take you to a section where a user can either log in if they have an account or sign up as a new user.
-   **A user must first sign up before logging in.**
+   **Sign up first before logging in.**

-   Fill in the form. **NOTE**: In the role section, ensure that you have all your letters in lowercase ("admin" or "contact person").
-If you sign up as an "admin," you should only fill up the form to the phone number and leave the text area while the contact person will fill the whole form.

-   Once you have signed up, you'll head to the log-in section and log in with the email and password you signed up with.
-Depending on the role you are in, you will be taken to the respective dashboard.
+  Fill out the form, ensuring lowercase letters for the role ("admin" or "contact person").

+         Admins only need to fill up to the phone number section.

+         Contact persons fill out the entire form.

+ Log in with your email and password after signing up.

+ ## Dashboards:
+  **Contact Person**: View your added information and admin recommendations (if available).

-   The contact person dashboard contains the information they added and recommendations once the admin has responded to them.
-In contrast, the admin contains the information for all contact persons logged in and a section to add the report and recommendations after going through their data.
+**Admin**: View information for all contact persons and add reports with recommendations after data analysis.